raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 This document defines an initial set of three TLVs, used to manage session timeouts, termination, and encryption padding.

-The three TLVs defined here are all mandatory for all implementations of DSO.
+All three TLVs defined here are mandatory for all implementations of DSO.
 Further TLVs may be defined in additional specifications.

 DSO messages may or may not be acknowledged; this is signaled by providing a